 Supporting Special Olympics Health Initiatives

 People with intellectual disabilities have a 40% higher risk of developing secondary preventable health conditions.
 As well as having more specialised health care needs, they face greater difficulty accessing health care services, and health care professionals, compared to the wider general public.
-The European Union recognises that Special Olympics is Europe’s largest public health organisation and is dedicated to serving people with intellectual disabilities.
-It is currently giving generous support to the movement through a specialised four year grant totaling €641,000.
-Special Olympics Europe Eurasia serves the many health needs of people with intellectual disabilities in seven clinical disciplines.
-Read more here.
+The European Union recognises that Special Olympics is the continent’s largest public health organisation and is dedicated to serving people with intellectual disabilities.
+Through the EU4Health Programme, the EU is funding the Inclusive Healthy Lifestyle Groups in Schools project (IHLGIS).

 Note: The content of this web page represents the views of Special Olympics Europe Eurasia only and is our sole responsibility; it cannot be considered to reflect the views of the European Commission and/or the Consumers, Health, Agriculture and Food Executive Agency or any other body of the European Union.
 The European Commission and the Agency do not accept responsibility for use that may be made of the information it contains.